Travel Industry Management Labs, Libraries and Facilities

 Leong Hop & Bernice C. Loui Computer Laboratory

-The laboratory is on the cutting edge of computer and information technology, offering students access to personal multimedia computers, high-speed laser printers, general business software packages, statistical and research applications software, the Internet and World Wide Web.
-An extensive collection of multimedia software helps students create state-of-the-art presentation materials and links them to the outside world through the Internet.
-A number of courses offered focus on the use of computer information systems for decision-making in various sectors of the travel industry and the impact of technological innovation on the travel industry.
+The laboratory is on the cutting edge of computer and information technology, offering students access to personal computers, high-speed laser printers, general business software packages, and statistical and research applications software.
+An extensive collection of multimedia software helps students prepare class assignments and create state-of-the-art presentation materials.

 University Archives photo